 Several week-long courses are held each year, either in Australia or overseas, drawing participants from a range of countries and backgrounds (see photos).

-The courses are of three types: Introductory, Dynamic, or Multi-Regional.
+The CGE courses are of three types: Introductory, Dynamic, or Multi-Regional (see below).
+Short courses in Advanced GEMPACK use are also regularly offered.

 The Practical GE Modelling one-week intensive course introduces participants to practical applied general equilibrium (GE) modelling, and to the GEMPACK software used to solve equilibrium models.
 In particular the course covers the ORANI-G model of the Australian economy.
 This course should appeal to those needing background in CGE modelling in order to work with, or understand results from a typical single-country CGE model such as ORANI-G and to those wishing to use the theory of ORANI-G with GEMPACK as the basis for a model of a country other than Australia.